 A 60-second read by the Baron Team: With the filing due date fast approaching, you are probably in the process of collecting all of your tax-related documents from the past year.
 Tax returns must be submitted by April 18th this year.
 If you realize that you are going to need more time to compile information for your tax return or haven’t received all of the documents you need, it will be in your best interest to file a tax extension.
 This will extend the due date up until October 17, 2022.

 To file an extension, you are going to need to fill out Form 4868 [Application for Automatic Extension of Time to File U.S. Individual Income Tax Return].
 You can download the form and instructions from the IRS website.

 With the form, you also need to send in at least 90% of your estimated tax liability due for the year.
 To pay by check, mail the form with the check together.
 Make the check out to United States Treasury.
-On the memo line, write your Social Security Number, Form 4868, and the tax year (2018).
+Write your Social Security number, daytime phone number and “2021 Form 4868” on your check.
 This way, they know that you are sending the check as part of your extension.

 To Prevent any Penalties: